Emmeline Pankhurst (Little People, Big Dreams)

 Lisbeth Kaiser

-Lisbeth Kaiser is a children's book author and copywriter.
-She specialises in children's books about revolutionary people.
-Two of her books in the Little People, BIG DREAMS series, Maya Angelou and Emmeline Pankhurst, were selected for the ALA's Amelia Bloomer Book List, recognising the best feminist books for young readers.
-Lisbeth lives in Brooklyn with her husband and two children.
+Lisbeth Kaiser is a writer and children's book author.
+Two of her books in the internationally bestselling LITTLE PEOPLEL, BIG DREAMS series, Maya Angelou and Emmeline Pankhurst, were selected for the ALA's Amelia Bloomer Book List.
+Lisbeth lives in Brooklyn with her husband and two daughters.

 Classification